MarketSquare/DbBot/README.md

 tests and keywords.
 DbBot comes with an executable example for this purpose, named 'topfail', bundled in 'examples/topfail/bin/topfail'.

-Topfail is used to produce an html summary page based on the test data in the dbbot database.
+Topfail is a Python script used to produce a summary web page about the most failing suites, tests and keywords, using the information stored in a DbBot database.
-Feel free to adjust (the barebone) html templates in 'topfail/templates' to your needs.
+Please adjust (the barebone) HTML templates in 'examples/topfail/templates' to your needs.

 Another future use case is to build a script that produces a summary output of the most time-consuming tests, keywords etc.